ProvidenceGeeks/website-lambda-wordpress/README.md

-# website-lambda-wordpress
+# website-lambda-meetup

+## Overview
-AWS Lambda for periodically retrieving blog post data from the PVD Geeks WordPress REST API
+Repository for Lambda functionality related to periodically fetching data from the meetup.com API.
+Built in ???.

+## Project Setup

+## Development

+## Release Management